airbytehq/airbyte/docs/integrations/sources/mongodb-v2.md

 ### No Schema Mode

-When the schema enforced is set to false, MongoDB collections are read in schema-less mode which doesn't assume documents share the same structure.
+When the schema enforced option is disabled, MongoDB collections are read in schema-less mode which doesn't assume documents share the same structure.
 This allows for greater flexibility in reading data that is unstructured or vary a lot in between documents in a single collection.
 In No Schema mode each document will generate a record that only contains the following fields: